Features ▾

 WhatsApp has proudly refused to build backdoors for governments.
 In fact, in some cases, it has even pushed back against legal demands.
 But there's a catch.

-WhatsApp can’t read your encrypted messages – but it can and does share metadata (discussed earlier) with authorities.
+WhatsApp can’t read your encrypted messages – but it can and does share metadata (discussed earlier).

 In 2024 alone, Meta disclosed data in response to over 78% of law enforcement requests involving WhatsApp.

-And let’s not forget the international alliances like Five Eyes, where countries share intelligence – including metadata – across borders.
-If one country can’t request it directly, another might.
+And don't forget the international alliances like Five Eyes, where countries share information (including metadata) across borders.
+If one country can't request it directly, another might be able to.

-So, is WhatsApp safe to use in environments where political sensitivity or regulatory overreach is a factor?
-The answer depends on your threat model – but for many, the risks are far too high.
-While E2EE offers some protection, government access to metadata, legal pressures against encryption, and potent spyware mean WhatsApp provides limited safety from determined state surveillance.
+So, is WhatsApp safe to use in places where there's a lot of political sensitivity or over-regulation?
+The answer depends on your threat model, but for many people, the risks are far too high.
+Although E2EE provides some protection, government access to metadata, legal pressures against encryption and potent spyware mean that WhatsApp is not a completely safe platform when it comes to state surveillance.

 Is WhatsApp Safe for Sending Private Photos and Sensitive Files?